TimAstier/kewenlab-client/README.md

 - [ ] Refactor chars/words components/containers codes into one.
 Maybe use this: https://facebook.github.io/react/docs/higher-order-components.html
 - [ ] Write tests for components.
 - [ ] Write tests for async action creators.

-## Kewen-lab v 1.0.0
-- [ ] Models
-- [ ] Get projects (in the scope of this user)
-- [ ] Get texts (in the scope of this project)
-- [ ] Cannot edit texts that are from a project that does not belong to user.
-  - front validation
-  - back validation
-- [ ] Possibility to switch projects
-- [ ] Suggestions and status -> consider only texts from this project
-- [ ] Associate text with project when creating a text
-- [ ] Possibility to move the order of a text (drag & drop).